On this page you will find out what autism is, what support is available as well as resources that you might find useful.

-The National Autistic Society are the leading UK charity for people on the autism spectrum (including Asperger syndrome) and their families.
-We provide information, support and pioneering services, and campaign for a better world for people with autism.
+The National Autistic Society is the leading UK charity for people on the autism spectrum (including Asperger syndrome) and their families.
+We provide information support, pioneering services and campaign for a better world for people with autism.

-The Autism Education Trust is dedicated to coordinating, supporting and promoting effective education practice for all children and young people on the autism spectrum.
+The Autism Education Trust (AET) is dedicated to coordinating, supporting and promoting effective education practice for all children and young people on the autism spectrum.
 The AET website provides tailored advice and resources for professionals, parents, carers and children and young people with autism.
-The Autism Education Trust (AET) is funded by the Department of Education (DfE) and was founded by Ambitious about Autism (formally TreeHouse), The Council for Disabled Children (CDC) and The National Autistic Society (NAS).
+The AET is funded by the Department of Education (DfE) and was founded by Ambitious about Autism (formally TreeHouse), the Council for Disabled Children (CDC) and the National Autistic Society (NAS).

 The Den is a website dedicated to young people on the autism spectrum.
 This website enables young people to receive practical advice for managing money, work, relationships and travel to aid them in their independence.

 The Derby and District Branch of the National Autistic Society provide a local hub where parents, carers and people with autism can get help, access services, support each other and meet other people and families in similar situations.

 Derby's Autistic Fundraising Group of parents, grandparents, relatives and friends of young people on the autistic spectrum who live in or around Derby.
 The group meet monthly to plan events and activities for young people on the autistic spectrum, some with their families, and some for the children themselves.

 If you have concerns about a child or young person in a Derby city school with special educational needs or disabilities, the Specialist Teaching and Psychology Service (STePS) may be able to help.